cestef/blog.cstef.dev/README.md

 ~~~

 > [!TIP]
-> You can include external typst files into your markdown using the `@typst` directive.
+> You can include external typst files into your markdown using the `@include` directive.
 For example, to include the `figures/diagram.typ` file, you can use the following directive:
-> `@typst figures/diagram.typ`
+> `@include figures/diagram.typ`

 #### Diagrams